genboy/Festival/README.md

     - passage: no passage for non-whitelisted players! (previously barrier flag)
     - drop: players can not drop things
     - tnt: explosions protected area
+    - shoot: player can not shoot (bow)
+    - perms: player permissions are used to determine area command execution (experiment)
     - hunger: player does not exhaust / hunger
-    - perms: player permissions are used to determine area command execution (experiment)
+    - nfd: player will not have fall damage (no fall damage)

 **Events & Commands**